kazuki43zoo/demo-application/README.md

 ![alt text](./images/flow-authentication.png "Flow of login")

 In this application, authentication realize using the `DaoAuthenticationProvider` of spring-security.
-`DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the database.
+`DaoAuthenticationProvider` has authenticate by using the user information that are loaded from the database.<br>
 In DaoAuthenticationProvider, be able to check for the status of loaded user.
 Actually checking contents are following.

 * Specified user exists ?